khtran1994/TestUnit/README.md

 # TestUnit

-This repo contains my unit test for some C# classes
+This repo contains my simple unit tests for some C# classes.